 Example: If you ask us to share your medical information with your spouse, we will disclose your medical information to him or her.

-Authorizations: Other than the uses and disclosures described above, we will not use or disclose your medical information without your or your personal representative’s authorization (or signed permission).
-In some instances, we may wish to use or disclose your medical information and we may contact you to ask you to sign an authorization form.
-In other instances, you may contact us to disclose medical information and we will ask you to sign an authorization form.
+Other than the uses and disclosures described above, we will not use or disclose your medical or behavioral health information without your or your personal representative’s authorization (or signed permission).
+Substance Use Disorder (SUD) treatment records may be used and disclosed for treatment, payment, or healthcare operations with written authorization from you or your personal representative.
+Authorization to use and disclose SUD treatment records is only required once and that will then authorize all such future uses or disclosures for purposes of treatment, payment, and healthcare operations until such time as the patient revokes such consent in writing.
+In some instances, we may wish to use or disclose your medical, behavioral health or substance use disorder treatment information and we may contact you to ask you to sign an authorization form.
+In other instances, you may contact us to disclose medical behavioral health or substance use disorder treatment records and we will ask you to sign an authorization form.

-If you sign a written authorization asking us to disclose your medical information to a third party, you may later revoke (or cancel) your authorization.
+If you sign a written authorization asking us to disclose your medical, behavioral health or substance use disorder treatment information to a third party, you may later revoke (or cancel) your authorization.
 If you would like to revoke your authorization, you must do so in writing.
 If you revoke your authorization, we will follow your instructions except to the extent that we have already relied upon your authorization to disclose your medical information, or as required by law.

 - Use or disclosure for marketing purposes: We may only use or disclose your medical information for marketing purposes if we have your explicit approval and authorization.

-- Sale of your protected health information: Commonwealth Care Alliance does not sell your health information.
+- Sale of your protected health information: Commonwealth Care Alliance, Inc. does not sell your health information.
 If we did, we may only engage in the sale of your information to a third party if we have your authorization.

 - Marketing communications paid for by third party: We will only send you communications on behalf of a third party for the purpose of marketing of products or services if we have your authorization.